1978 Philadelphia Eagles season: Schedule

+Game summaries

-NFL Wild Card Game
+NFC Wild Card Playoffs: at (4) Atlanta Falcons

 The Falcons won their first playoff game in team history after they overcame a 13–0 deficit by scoring 2 touchdowns in the final 5 minutes of the game.
 Punter Mike Michel, who took over placekicker duties when regular placekicker Nick Mike-Mayer got injured in week 12, missed a possible game-winning 34-yard field goal in the closing seconds.